go-faster/template/CODE_OF_CONDUCT.md

 # Code of Conduct

-## Our Pledge
+## 1. Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex, experience, education, socio-economic status, nationality, political beliefs and ideology, organization or group affiliation, country of origin, place of residence, mother tongue, personal appearance, race, caste, color, religion or sexual identity and orientation.
+1.1.
+As participants of this community, we pledge to ensure a respectful environment for everyone, irrespective of personal attributes such as age, ethnicity, sex, socio-economic status, nationality, beliefs, affiliations, or sexual identity.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+1.2.
+We commit to foster openness, inclusivity, and a healthy interaction that promotes community growth.

-Our primary goal is building open source projects.
+1.3.
+Our focus lies in building open source projects.

-## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:

-- Open-minded approach to new ideas, concepts or different opinions
-- Focusing on what is best for the community
+## 2. Expected Conduct

+2.1.
+Encourage the open-minded exploration of ideas and respect differing opinions.

+2.2.
+Prioritize the community's interests.

-- Giving and gracefully accepting constructive feedback
+2.3.
+Offer, accept, and implement constructive feedback gracefully.

-- Keep responsibility for our own actions and correct the consequences
+2.4.
+Acknowledge and rectify the consequences of our actions.

-Examples of unacceptable behavior include:

-- The use of sexualized language or imagery, and sexual attention or advances of any kind
+## 3. Unacceptable Conduct

+3.1.
+Any form of sexual attention, advances, or inappropriate language or imagery.

-- Trolling, insulting or derogatory comments, and personal or political attacks
+3.2.
+Trolling, insulting comments, derogatory remarks, or personal or political attacks.

-- Public or private harassment
+3.3.
+Any kind of harassment, public or private.

-- Publishing others' private information, such as a physical or email address, without their explicit permission
+3.4.
+Disclosing others' private information without explicit consent.

-- Other conduct which could reasonably be considered inappropriate in a professional setting
+3.5.
+Any other inappropriate behavior in a professional setting.

-Please refrain from:
-- Discussions of religion, politics, political personalities, disputed territories, current, past or potential conflicts and their contexts, any kind (ideological, technological or other) of superiority of one group (nation, country or other) on another or other potentially controversial topics
+3.6.
+Engaging in discussions about potentially controversial topics like religion, politics, disputed territories, conflicts, or any sort of group superiority.

-- And kind of political activism or campaigning, including but not limited to, posting flags and banners, links to petitions, fundraising pages, or other political campaigning activities
+3.7.
+Any political activism or campaigning, including posts related to political campaigns, petitions, fundraising pages, etc.

-## Enforcement Responsibilities
+## 4. Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+4.1.
+Community leaders will clarify and enforce the acceptable behavior and will take fair corrective action against violations.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+4.2.
+Leaders can remove, edit, or reject any community contributions not aligned with this CoC, and will provide reasons for their decisions when necessary.

-## Scope
+## 5. Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+5.1.
+This CoC applies to all community spaces and any public spaces where an individual represents the community officially.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.